daizutabi/ivory/docs/tutorial/model.md

 optimizer: $.optimizer
 ~~~

-Now we have had both data and model.
+Now we have had both data and a model.